The first issue of Dark Horse’s new series, Lara Croft and the Frozen Omen, is finally out and it seems to be off to a great start so far.

 As for the opening scene in Turkey, the question of whether this scene was really necessary is a matter of personal preference.
 Some reviewers felt it served no real purpose and could easily have been left out but I beg to differ.
 Not only does it introduce (or re-introduce) the reader to Carter Bell; this scene also helps cement the two archaeologists’ friendship and working relationship and hints that Bell’s expertise will come in handy as the series progresses.
 This scene might not be absolutely vital to the plot but I have no particular objections to its presence either.
 It did have a hawk, after all…

 When Dark Horse first announced this series, I was pleased to see veteran Tomb Raider comic artist Randy Green was attached to this project.
 While he’s not my favourite Tomb Raider comic artist (Andy Park has that honour), his work on the Top Cow series in the late 90s-early 00s gave me faith that Dark Horse had chosen the right man for the job.
 No offence to either Nicolás Daniel Selma or Derliz Santacruz.
 Their work suited the tone of the main Tomb Raider series but would have looked out of place here.
 Frozen Omen pays homage to the light-hearted escapades of Lara’s Top Cow days and this is reflected perfectly in the comic art.
-Green’s work has matured over the years but it’s still recognizably his and, well, it’s just lovely to see our old Lara back in comic form after so many years.
+Green’s work has matured over the years but it’s still recognisably his and, well, it’s just lovely to see our old Lara back in comic form after so many years.
 It’s been too long.

 That said, Green’s work on this issue is not without its flaws.
 Lara’s facial features appear to change, sometimes significantly, from page to page (this is most notable in the first half of the issue) and there’s the occasional unusual angle, e.g. Lara’s weird mid-run pose in the British Museum.
-Some people have criticized Green’s penchant for drawing Lara in needlessly provocative poses – a holdover from his Top Cow days, perhaps – but the worst offence in this issue is the final scene.
+Some people have criticised Green’s penchant for drawing Lara in needlessly provocative poses – a holdover from his Top Cow days, perhaps – but the worst offence in this issue is the final scene.
 Sure, there’s a hentai joke to be made here somewhere but the real problem is Lara’s face.
 That expression truly is the stuff of nightmares. *shudders*

 But, hey, we’re all allowed an off-day once in a while, right?